scatteredsky/yourwallet.github.io/index.md

-## Welcome to Your Wallet App Page.
+## Welcome to Your Wallet App Page

+On this page you will be able to get the latest news on the project and a list of upcoming features.

 You can use the [editor on GitHub](https://github.com/scatteredsky/yourwallet.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.